tmds/Tmds.DotnetTrace/README.md

 that allow reading [common trace format](http://diamon.org/ctf/) (CTF) files generated using [Linux Trace Toolkit next generation](http://lttng.org/) (LTTng).

-To use *Tmds.Babeltrace* you need libbabeltrace on your system.
+To use Tmds.Babeltrace you need *libbabeltrace* on your system.

 Fedora: `dnf install libbabeltrace`

-The following example iterates over all events and prints out the name, each field's name and its type.
+The following example iterates over all events and prints out the event name, each field's name and its type.

 ```C#
 using (var context = new BtContext())